Iowa court: Parents have preference in child custody cases

-DES MOINES, Iowa (AP) — Parents must be given preference in regaining custody of their children in cases where other people have been caring for the kids through a guardianship, the Iowa Supreme Court ruled Friday.
+DES MOINES -- Parents must be given preference in regaining custody of their children in cases where other people have been caring for the kids through a guardianship, the Iowa Supreme Court ruled Friday.

 In a decision involving the case of a single mother and her child's grandparents, the court established that parents have a fundamental right to the care, custody and control of their children.
 The court declared that in cases in which parents are seeking the return of their children and dissolving of a guardianship, “the juvenile court must start with the rebuttable presumption that the child’s best interests are served by reuniting the minor child with their parent.”